 Enphase Energy (ENPH)

-Enphase Energy (NASDAQ:ENPH) surged to a new 52-week high after the company reported a strong first quarter.Since then, it has risen nearly five-fold year to date.
+Enphase Energy (NASDAQ:ENPH) surged to a new 52-week high after the company reported a strong first quarter last year and has been on a tear ever since, shooting from around $8 last February to over $55 now.
 It now expects revenue in the range of $115 million-$125 million.
 This is above the $96 million analysts had expected.

 Enphase shipped 976,410 microinverters.
 The company now has 2,500 homeowners that joined its Enphase Upgrade Program.
 In doing so, these customers get quality and service.
 And strong customer satisfaction is leading to more business.